 Special dividends are assessed on their individual merits and may be credited to the Statement of Comprehensive Income as a capital item if considered to be closely linked to reconstructions of the investee company or other capital transactions.
 All other investment income is credited to the Statement of Comprehensive Income as a revenue item.
-Interest receivable is accrued on a time apportionment basis and reflects the effective interest rate.
+Interest receivable is accrued on a time apportionment basis.

+(d) Reserves

-(d) Capital reserves
+Capital reserves